 ensure continuity of the service

 The FAL Convention encourages the use of modern information and communication technology and, in particular, electronic exchange of information, including electronic data interchange (EDI), to transmit information related to maritime transport.
-The use of electronic data interchange is a central part of the conceptual architecture; however at this point in time the requirements for this kind of interface(s) at not yet known.

-Requirements for EDI will be evaluated in the Feasibility analysis (phase 2).
+Requirements for EDI will be evaluated in the Feasibility analysis (Phase 2).
 The preliminary assumption is therefore that the identified stakeholders will only provide and access relevant information through the NMSW web interface.

-Appendix I Stakeholders and key contacts list
+Appendix I Stakeholders and Key Contacts List